codetracker-learning/hip-hop-pizza-and-wangs/README.md

 ## Definition of Done

-Do not submit this project until all of the following are complete
+Do not submit this project until all of the following are complete:

-* All items are completed in getting started
+1. All items are completed in getting started
-* MVP, defined by the Acceptance Criteria, has been completed
+1. MVP, defined by the Acceptance Criteria, has been completed
-* The project has been deployed
+1. The project has been deployed
-* Loom video has been created
+1. Loom video has been created
-* README.md has been updated.
-Use this ticket as a guide
+1. `README.md` has been updated.

 ## Requirements